LevyHsu/spaggiari/README.md

  - [Paramiko Library](http://www.paramiko.org/)

 ###### Information
-Spaggiari scanner comes in 2 versions.
-A CLI version and an IRC version.
+Spaggiari scanner comes in 2 versions, a CLI version and an IRC version.

 The CLI version can be used directly from the command line.